elif1317/FL-PSO-Reproducible-Pipeline/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+MIT License

 ---

 ## 🤝 Acknowledgments

-Developed within the framework of:
+Developed within:

-- Yıldız Technical University
+* Yıldız Technical University
-- Research in fractional dynamics and optimization
+* Research in fractional dynamics and optimization

 ---

 ## 🚀 Final Note

-This repository is intended to serve as a **transparent, reproducible, and extensible research platform** for hybrid optimization algorithms.
+This repository is intended as a **transparent, reproducible, and extensible research platform** for hybrid optimization algorithms.